Yisus7u7/tmsd/README.md

 # Notes

-Even though xfwm4 is used, for some reason the optimization is still hight.
+Even though xfwm4 is used, for some reason the optimization is still hight, has a very good performance.

 When changing a gtk or font theme, you must restart the vnc section or server (close and reopen it) for your changes to be successfully uploaded.